omerwe/S-PCGC/README.md

 # An example with real annotations
 The following example uses real functional annotations from the Baseline-LD [(Baseline-LD)](https://www.nature.com/articles/ng.3954) model.
-To run this example, you need a directory called `1000G` with plink files for the 1000 genomes reference panel (see download instructions below).
-You can create a symbolic link to this direcrory with the command `ln -s <path_to_1000G> 1000G`.
-Alternatively, you can skip the stages that require 1000G data by simply downloading the r^2 product files (see instructions in the script itself).
+To run this example, you need a directory called `1000G` that contains plink files of European individuals from the 1000 genomes reference panel (one file per chromosome; see download instructions below).
+You can create a symbolic link to this directory from your working directory with the command `ln -s <path_to_1000G> 1000G`.
+Alternatively, you can skip the stage that require 1000G data by simply downloading the r^2 product files (see instructions in the example code itself).
 ```
 #download and uncompress the Baseline-LD (v2) annotations
 wget https://data.broadinstitute.org/alkesgroup/LDSCORE/1000G_Phase3_baselineLD_v2.0_ldscores.tgz